KarAshutosh/karashutosh.github.io/blogs/blog2.md

 - Keep up to date with security advisories and patches.
 - Use **layered security**: combine OS hardening, audit, kernel tweaks, app security, backup, and compliance.

-By implementing the measures above, Ubuntu 22.04 LTS servers can be robustly defended against contemporary attacks and misconfigurations—supporting secure production workloads and regulatory compliance.
+By implementing the measures above, Ubuntu 22.04 LTS servers can be robustly defended against contemporary attacks and misconfigurations, supporting secure production workloads and regulatory compliance.

 ---